How can a couple be happy?George Kokkos

-A secret that can keep your relationship healthy and happy (from the 5th c.
-BC)
+A secret that can keep your relationship healthy and happy (a word of advice from a 5th c.
+BC Athenian woman )

 Perhaps the most famous woman of classical Athens was Aspasia, wife of Pericles.
 Aspasia presents us with the best solution for a couple to find happiness together: